singh-man/books/linux-ubuntu-settings.md

 - Terminal
 	- Shell Path: "C:\Program Files\Git\bin\sh.exe" --login -i
 - WSL2
-    - Open Module Settings -> Project -> make sure it only has the JDK in wsl2 only remove anyother JDK.
+    - Open Module Settings -> Project -> make sure it only has the JDK installed in wsl2.
+Remove any other JDK.

 ### Intellij import projects
 How to import existing maven, gradle projects in intellij after git clone.